7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 ## 3. Dataset

+### 3.1 Dataset Curation
 For this project we set up our own [dataset](https://drive.google.com/drive/folders/1Y0OnUDHBActc6P7XW9Hmb9VlPYdpXWmq?usp=sharing) with 118 images, that were manually annotated with regards of ergonomic posture.
 The postures are labeled with according to the [RULA worksheet](https://ergo-plus.com/wp-content/uploads/RULA.pdf).
 We used all deskwork related scorings from the rulesheet.

+### 3.2 Splitting the Dataset

+To be able to do a final evaluation, as well as a hyperparameter optimization, we needed to do a train, validation and test set split.
+Since we used a 5-fold cross validation, first only split into the training and testing set.
+Therefore we used an 80% to 20% split, with 80% being used for training and 20% used for testing the model.
+The HPO was then done with only the 80% of training data, further split into training and validation set.

 ## 4. Code